Top-line stats and headline takeaways for anyone short on time. The detailed breakdown sits below.

 The single piece of content nobody is making

 No single ask.
-Five clusters of confirmation, plus a handful of genuine novel ideas.
+Six groups of confirmation, plus a handful of genuine novel ideas.

 This was the survey's last question and the most-answered open text.
-66% of you wrote in (243 responses), the highest engagement of any open text in the survey.
+82% of you wrote in, the highest engagement of any open text in the survey.

-There's no dominant ask.
-The wishlist breaks across five clusters that confirm the rest of the report, plus a long tail of distinctive ideas worth flagging.
+There's no single thing everyone wants.
+The asks fall into six groups that echo the rest of the report, plus a handful of distinctive ideas worth flagging.

 Decision support & forecasting